-In this episode, I discuss the promise and peril of synthetic biology with Autodesk Distinguished Researcher Andy Hessel.
+In this episode, I discuss the promise and peril of synthetic biology with Autodesk Distinguished Researcher Andrew Hessel.

 Also, the wonderful blog Boing Boing is co-promoting this episode (full description below).
 Just click the play button above to listen.
 My co-host Tom Merritt and I discuss pages 180-241 of the novel toward the end.

 You can subscribe to the podcast within any podcast app.
 Simply use your app's search function (type in "After On") to find & subscribe.